keruwang/TMG-SandScape/README.md

 Press *2* to see the transition between water drainage and elevation display.

 ## TODO
-Improve the algrithom of finding water draniage vectors: extend from doing 8 classifications on vector direction to 8n.
+Improve the algrithom of finding water drainage vectors: extend from doing 8 classifications on vector direction to 8n.